DRIVER-EU/large-file-service/README.md

 * Windows: https://github.com/DRIVER-EU/large-file-service/releases/download/0.0.1/large-file-service.exe
 * Linux: Not available yet

+# Usage (API Spec)

+## GET <host>/upload
+A very simple form can be found at http://<host>/upload where a file can be selected and the upload can be indicated as private or public.

+## POST <host>/upload
+Allows uploading a large file as either private or public.

+Input Parameters:

 # Configuration

 The following Environment variables can be set for configuring the service: